 \section{Introduction}

 Through the extraction of rich, expressive hierarchies of feature detectors from large samples of patterns, artificial neural networks (ANNs) have become popular, powerful models of data.
 ANNs continue to demonstrate their powerful function approximation abilities in an ever-growing variety of applications \cite{jo2015improving,park2015deep,rajkomar2018scalable,poplin2018prediction}, including many in computer vision \cite{krizhevsky2012imagenet,he2016identity}, speech \cite{hinton2012deep,oord2016wavenet}, and text processing \cite{ororbia2017deltarnn,devlin2018bert,ororbia2019likebaby}.
 However, despite these recent successes, ANNs, in their current form, face some significant difficulties.
 These range from problems in effective implementation in (neuromorphic) hardware meant for real-time computation \cite{boahen2005neuromorphic,indiveri2011neuromorphics} to challenges in parameter optimization \cite{pascanu2013difficulty} to designing agents that generalize well across tasks and datasets \cite{thrun1995lifelong,zeng2019continual}.
 The source of many of these issues might result from the fact that ANNs are only very loosely inspired by the brain.
-In essence, artificial neurons lack many of the actual mechanisms that underlie the real biological neurons that, when taken en masse, give rise to the complex cognitive functioning and behavior that is characteristic of human agents.
-If the hope is to one day build neural systems that better exhibit such behavior, one direction that might prove fruitful would be to bridge the gap between artificial and real neurons.
-Recently, a line of ANN research has begun to more deeply investigate this hypothesis, focusing on formalizing and implementing various types of neural computation and learning mechanisms currently known in cognitive neuroscience.
-This brand of connectionism, also known as biologically- or neurocognitively-plausible learning, has already begun to show that by modeling and integrating neurobiological mechanisms, e.g., lateral inhibition \cite{grossberg1987competitive,olshausen1997sparse,adesnik2010lateral,szlam2011structured,krotov2019unsupervised,ororbia2019lifelong}, neurotransmission \cite{meier1991neurotransmitters,doya2002metalearning,angela2005uncertainty}, local weight update rules \cite{jaderberg2017decoupled,ororbia2018conducting,ororbia2019biologically}, we might be either able to generalize differently or, at the very least, side-step some of the issues related to classical ANN learning algorithms, i.e., back-propagation of errors (backprop) \cite{glorot2010understanding}.
-This body of work continues to slowly provide evidence that by more faithfully modeling how real neurons compute and conduct credit assignment, we might develop agents capable of recognizing and processing complex patterns in noisy environments.
+In essence, artificial neurons lack many of the actual mechanisms that underlie real biological neurons that, when taken en masse, give rise to the complex cognitive functioning and behavior that is characteristic of human agents.
+If the hope is to one day craft neural systems that exhibit such behavior, a fruitful direction would be to bridge the gap between artificial and real neurons.